Enterprise-CMCS/macpro-mdct-carts/README.md

 ## Quick Start

+### Running MDCT Workspace Setup
+Team members are encouraged to setup all MDCT Products using the script located in the [MDCT Tools Repository](https://github.com/Enterprise-CMCS/macpro-mdct-tools).
+Please refer to the README for instructions running the MDCT Workspace Setup.
+After Running workspace setup team members can refer to the Running the project locally section below to proceed with running the application.

-### One time only
+### One time only ( this is not needed if you've run the MDCT Workspace setup)

 Before starting the project install some tools

 - `brew install nvm`
 - `brew install pre-commit`
+- `pre-commit install`

-### Setting up the project locally
+### Running the project locally

-TODO: Fix the phone a friend instructions below

-1. Clone the repo
-2. Ensure you either have a 1Password account and have 1Password CLI installed.
+1. Ensure you either have a 1Password account and have 1Password CLI installed.
 Alternatively, reach out to the team for an example of .env files
-3. In the root directory run `pre-commit install`
-4. Also in the root of the project run `./run local --update-env` or if you do not have a 1Password account you can simply run `./run local` to use a static .env file
+2. In the root of the project run `./run local --update-env` or if you do not have a 1Password account you can simply run `./run local` to use a static .env file
+   note: the `./run local --update-env` pulls secret values using the 1Password CLI and populates a local .env file that is gitignored.

 ### Logging in